All About Wasps: Pest Library

 All About Wasps

-Wasps range from 13 to 40 mm in length, are yellow, white, black, or reddish in color,
+Wasps range from 13 to 40 mm in length, are yellow, white, black, or reddish in colour,

 and have three pairs of legs and two pairs of thin, transparent wings.
 Different wasp